 And the best I could find from real world

 Just notice how goalkeepers from the last video so often can’t do anything but stare at the ball.
 In the first clip the ball gets redirected twice which leaves zero chance to the goalkeeper.
-This is just human nature and it works in foosball too.
+This is just human nature and it works on a foosball table.

 So yeah, this is basically it for today.
 The whole thing took me much less time to write than the previous guides, so hopefully, if this way of expressing my thoughts proves to be better, I’ll post more often.
 Cheers!